jitvarpatil/repo-clone-flutter/sample_app_push_notifications/README.md

         static String _apnProviderId = "";
      }
      ```

-8. In the Run/Debug Configurations dropdown (on the top toolbar), select the preconfigured `sample_app_push_notification` run configuration.
+6. In the Run/Debug Configurations dropdown (on the top toolbar), select the preconfigured `sample_app` run configuration.
 Connect a `physical device` or select an `emulator` from the Device Selector dropdown.
 Click the Run ▶ button to launch the app.

+   > **Note:** If the provisioning profile is not set up correctly in Xcode, you may encounter errors when running the app on a physical iOS device.
+Ensure that you have configured the provisioning profile before proceeding.

 ## Help and Support